inbzar/docs/apps/docs/content/modules/gift-cards/gift-cards.md

 ---
-description: 'Learn what gift cards are and how they work in the Medusa backend.
+description: 'Learn what gift cards are and how they work in the InBzar backend.
 Learn about the relations between Gift Cards and other entities.'
 ---

 # Gift Cards

-In this document, you’ll learn about Gift Cards and how they work in Medusa.
+In this document, you’ll learn about Gift Cards and how they work in InBzar.

 ## Introduction